abacchi00/dropull-challenge/README.md

 - :heavy_multiplication_x: Use of [Storybook](https://storybook.js.org/)
 - :heavy_check_mark: Loading transitions between pages
 - :heavy_multiplication_x: Accessibility concerns
-- :heavy_multiplication_x: A demo website running on Vercel, Netlify or any other similar free platform
+- :heavy_check_mark: A demo website running on Vercel, Netlify or any other similar free platform
 - :heavy_check_mark: It doesn't have to be pixel perfect but follow the layout
 - :heavy_check_mark: Use theme with design tokens
 <br/><span style="color: gray">Notes: Got to improve it but yes</span>
 - :heavy_multiplication_x: Use a internationalization framework (e.g. [i18next](https://www.i18next.com/))

-# ****TODOS (meus)****
+# ****TODOS****
-- Criar o HEAD da aplicação
+- Add HEAD to app
-- Adicionar testes
-- Upload de demo pro Vercel
+- Write some tests
-- Adicionar ESLint
+- Configure ESLint
-- Adicionar internacionalização
-- Verificar referrer para nao deixar o cara entrar direto para a rota de sucesso
+- Add i18n (English and Portuguese)
+- Check referrer in order to unpermit accessing purchase page via url typing